Johnny Buff

 John Lisky (June 12, 1889 – January 14, 1955), better known as Johnny Buff, was an American boxer.
-He was World Bantamweight Champion from 1921 to 1922.
+He was the Undisputed World Bantamweight Champion from 1921 to 1922.

 Early life

 Buff was born to a family of Polish heritage on June 12, 1888, in Perth Amboy, New Jersey.
 He was christened John Lisky.
 He later took the ring name "Buff" as his friends where he grew up often called him "Buffalo".
 He enlisted in the Navy in 1911, at the age of 23, but did not become seriously involved in boxing until 1915, when he boxed for the Navy aboard the USS Rhode Island.
 He served in the Navy until roughly 1919 at the end of World War I, though he would later re-enlist.

 Early career

 Win over Johnny Rossner

 Turning pro upon his release from the Navy around 1919, he came under the tutelage of Lew Diamond.

 The most important boxing victory in his early career may have been an upset win over Johnny Rossner at the Armory in Jersey City, New Jersey, in a fairly convincing eight round newspaper win on June 23, 1919.
 On November 24, 1919, he first met future champion Pete Herman, fighting him to an eight-round newspaper decision at the Grand Theater in Trenton, New Jersey.
 He defeated Tommy Gorman at the Armory in Reading, Pennsylvania, in a second-round knockout on December 16, 1919.
 Gorman went down for the count after thirty seconds of fighting in the second round.
 Buff led noticeably in the first round landing a flurry of blows against which Buff could not defend.
 The final blows ending the fight came with Gorman against the ropes.

 On May 31, 1920, he knocked out Willie LaMorte in the sixth of eight rounds at the Outdoor Arena in Jersey City, New Jersey.
 LaMorte would later contend for the NYSAC World Flyweight Title.
 He first fought future champion Abe Goldstein on July 6, 1920, in New Jersey in a twelve-round, no-decision bout, where several newspapers gave him a decided edge.